Skip to main content

 And some attributes:

-# Please do not ever do this in real code :)
+# Please don't ever do this in real code :)

 node.role_default['foo']['bar']['baz'] = 55